 Occupational health and safety issues need to be considered as well.
-None of these issues is insurmountable and most currently exist in relation to one or another aspect of academics" work, such as asses trips.
-The budget issue could be just aesthetically, fiscally (a reduction and student morale and "ownership", in a context where environmental concerns are assuming a higher profi espoused in-service views - many of the students observed the potential for these projects as preparation for school teaching.
+None of these issues is insurmountable and most currently exist in relation to one or another aspect of academics" work, such as assessment or field trips.
+The budget issue could be justified in various ways: environmentally, aesthetically, fiscally (a reduction in utility costs) and in terms of staff and student morale and "ownership", in a context where environmental concerns are assuming a higher profile in our thinking.

+This paper have shed light on the first element, that is, the students' espoused views and, to a certain extent, the second one, in terms of espoused in-service views - many of the students observed the potential for these projects as preparation for school teaching.
 Undertaking these projects will expose these espoused views to the stark light of practical reality.
 A longitudinal study with students who undertake such projects will test the theory further and investigate effects on their subsequent teaching with regard to school-based projects, as well as their attitudes towards sustainability.